lenguyentiendat/lenguyentiendat/README.md

 My specialization is computer science

-Nice to meet all of u :>
+Nice to meet  u :>